IAmNonog/MC-UHCRun/README.md

 # MC-UHCRun
-Minecraft Spigot plugin 1.8 (Add-on for Minecraft Java server)
+Minecraft Spigot plugin 1.8 and 1.17 (Add-on for Minecraft Java server)

 UHC configurable [ UHC - UHC Run - Taupe Run - Taupe Gun ]

 _______________________________________________

-Minecraft version : 1.8
+Minecraft version : 1.8 & 1.17
-(New versions will be available soon)
+(2 different release : be careful to download the correct version)

 this plugin is a customizable UHC Game.
 Depending on the parameters enabled or not, you can play a UHC CLASSIC, a UHC RUN, a TAUPE GUN, a TAUPE RUN.
 To change between these different games you can change the different settings in config.yml